AbigailMcGovern/iterseg/README.md

  ![find the widgets](https://github.com/AbigailMcGovern/iterseg/blob/main/docs/images/load_data_find.png)

 Once the widget appears at the right of the napari window, enter the name you want to give the data you are loading (this will appear in the layers pannel on the left of the window).
 Choose the type of layer you want to load (Image, Labels, or Shapes: segmentations are loaded as labels layer).
 You can load a folder of files or a zarr file using "choose directory" (zarrs are recognised as a folder of files) or you can load a tiff file using "choose file".
+You can tell the program what the scale of the 3D frames will be in (in the format (z, y, x)).

  ![load data](https://github.com/AbigailMcGovern/iterseg/blob/main/docs/images/load_data.png)